BNNorman/ArUco_ArenaManager/README.md

-# UNTESTED - waiting for info from Rob Miles
+# Testing In progress - do not use just yet

 # ArUco_ArenaManager
 Python code to manage a pixelbot game arena using ArUco markers